wballard/starphleet/index.md

 you put your headquarters in a private, hidden repository than can only be reached by private key `git+ssh`.

+You can also place a .starphleet file in your home directory with your environmental files allowing your environment to not be checked into your headquarters.

 # Services
 Services are any program you can dream up that meet these conditions: